josephmluna/LabWebsite/research/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Research Overview

-The Luna Lab investigates how RNA-binding proteins (RBPs) influence viral infections and cellular stress responses at the subcellular level.
-Using positive-sense RNA viruses as models, we explore how RBPs orchestrate viral replication and and modulate innate immune responses.
-Through innovative techniques in reverse genetics, CRISPR screening, and subcellular RNA profiling, we map the dynamic spatial interactions between viral genomes and host RBPs throughout the infection cycle.
-Our goal is to uncover the regulatory logic governing these interactions within distinct cellular compartments, providing insights into fundamental RNA biology and potential therapeutic targets for viral infections and RBP-related disorders.
+The Luna Lab investigates how RNA-binding proteins (RBPs) find and act on their RNA targets inside the cell, and how this process is shaped by subcellular location and changes in cell state.
+We use positive-sense RNA viruses as model systems, since these viruses depend on hijacking host RBPs to replicate and evade immune detection, giving us a natural window into how these interactions work.
+Using subcellular RNA profiling and proximity labeling, we map where in the cell RBP:RNA interactions occur and how that location shapes their function.
+Our goal is to uncover the regulatory logic governing these interactions, providing insight into fundamental RNA biology as well as potential therapeutic targets for viral infection and RBP-related disorders.

-In addition, we are committed to training and mentoring the next generation of scientists in biomedical research, particularly from under-represented groups.
+In addition, we are committed to training and mentoring the next generation of scientists in biomedical research.
 We further prioritize scientific outreach efforts at all levels to educate, inform and inspire.

 {% include section.html %}

 ## What we're working on

 {% capture text %}
-**Mapping Subcellular RBP:RNA Interactions:**
-We're developing innovative tools to capture and analyze RBP:RNA interactions with unprecedented subcellular resolution.
-By biochemically preserving spatial information in living cells, we aim to uncover how the localization of these interactions influences cellular functions and viral infections.
-This project will provide crucial insights into how RBPs operate in distinct cellular compartments and how their spatial distribution affects their roles in RNA metabolism.
+**Location and Specificity in RBP:RNA Interactions** RNA-binding proteins don't act the same way everywhere in the cell.
+We've developed new tools that combine sequencing with proximity labeling to capture RBP:RNA interactions with subcellular resolution, revealing how a protein's targets and behavior can shift depending on where it's located.
+This work has also exposed a more basic gap in the field, since unlike binding affinity, RNA-binding specificity has no standard way to be measured.
+We're building new quantitative metrics and computational tools to define and compare specificity across RBPs, to ask how specificity itself changes with subcellular location and cellular state.

 {:.center}
 {% endcapture %}